SebasVSvargas/SebasVSvargas/README.md

 ---

 ## 📖 About Me
-Civil engineer and application developer with over 4 years of experience.
+Full Stack Developer and Civil Engineer with over 4 years of experience building robust applications and automating complex technical workflows.
+Proven experience in backend architecture with .NET and Python (FastAPI), complemented by modern frontend frameworks such as React.js and JavaScript/TypeScript.
+Strong analytical skills applying Agile methodologies, design patterns, and cloud tools (AWS) for deploying containerized applications.
 I specialize in .NET back-end, building robust solutions with WinForms and WPF.
 ---

 ## 🛠 Technologies and Tools